Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Open.md

 > Open refund should only be performed if a prior authorization was not performed in Commerce Hub (e.g. a different API, merchant account, or device), otherwise utilize [unmatched tagged refund](?path=docs/Resources/API-Documents/Payments/Refund-Unmatched.md).

 <!-- theme: info -->
 > Open refunds can only be performed once approved by security risk and enabled in Merchant Boarding and Configuration.
-Please contacnt your account representative for more information.
+Please contact your account representative for more information.

 ---